tristanseifert/embedded-fw-base/README.md

 ### Required
 These options are required:

-- EFWB_VENDOR_HAL: Which vendor's HAL/drivers should be built alongside the library?
+- EFWB_TARGET: Processor family to target.
+This automatically configures the applied HAL, libraries, etc.
-    - Currently supported values are `stm32mp15x` and `efr32fg23`
+    - Currently supported values are `stm32mp15x` and `efr32fg23`.

+# Usage
+Once the library has been configured for a particular target, you can define a new firmware image with the `add_firmware_executable` command exported by this library's build script.
+Its semantics are very similar to the basic [add_executable](https://cmake.org/cmake/help/latest/command/add_executable.html) command, but will configure compiler and linker options appropriately.